 Likewise, some other filters only deal with these larger forms of water debris, leaving the bacterial invaders to attack your insides.

 LifeStraw’s personal water filter handles both issues in one compact package, while only costing $19.95.
 The filter is very light at only 2oz and each purchase helps LifeStraw provide clean drinking water to children in need.

 This item is a must-have on long-term hiking excursions where the purity of available water is suspect.

 Sometimes when you are out in the woods, the only thing you want to do is start a fire, especially if you are hiking through a particularly chilly environment or getting ready to cook a meal.

 Matches are single-use little sticks with combustible material on the end, while a lighter can be used many times as long as it has fuel, and its igniter is working properly.

 You will want to keep both matches and lighters in waterproof bags, as water tends to dampen their effectiveness.
 It is also wise to keep them in separate bags in case your lighter is accidentally triggered.

-Coleman offers high-quality lighters and matches, as well as other camping equipment.
+Coleman offers high-quality lighters and matches, as well as other equipment for camping in nature.